-The Galen Foundation dba PeopleBeatingCancer is a 501C3 nonprofit organization providing Myeloma, Skin, Esophageal cancer as well as long-term and late stage coaching, research and advocacy to cancer patients and caregivers.
+The Galen Foundation dba PeopleBeatingCancer is a 501C3 nonprofit organization providing Myeloma, Skin, Esophageal cancer as well as long-term and late stage coaching, research and advocacy to multiple myeloma patients and caregivers.

 Both my personal experience as a long-term cancer survivor coupled with studies confirm that social networking about cancer through applications like PeopleBeatingCancer.org empower survivors and caregivers to live better, longer lives.